bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 ----

 - Cross-team Ops Rotation - Ensure alignment from POs on desired outcome (as well as the resourcing required)
+- Business Registry location for training videos - 6580.
+Present approach to other teams.
+Could be used as an approach for resources for partner apps?

 ----